 In the Sooner State, there’s a growing tide of animal welfare activism incited in part by the Humane Society of the United States and the Oklahoma Alliance for Animals.
-In fact, these organizations are offering a combined $7,500 for information leading to the arrest and conviction of the individual(s) responsible for abandoning 24 cats in carriers in the sweltering Oklahoma City heat in June 2016.
+Take for example the story from 2016 when the two organizations offered a reward of $7,500 for information leading to the identification, arrest, and conviction of the party responsible for leaving 24 cats in pet carriers in Oklahoma City to starve and die.
+Or the 2018 story of the discovery of an unregulated market for giraffe parts in the United States.
 While there is much work to be done to prevent these glaring instances of animal cruelty, a number of organizations have risen to the challenge in Oklahoma (OK) to protect its most vulnerable creatures.
 Among them is the esteemed Central Oklahoma Humane Society which has been in operation since 2007.
 This group seeks to end the euthanasia of healthy pets, cultivate kindness in people toward animals, and promote strong animal protection laws at local and state levels.
 It has a wealth of programs designed with animals’ interests in mind such as the “Happy Tails” blog series—a collection of success stories about adopted pets—as well as neutering services, pet relocations, and educational events.